yungyuc/ynote/nsd/07mem/mem.rst

 (ii) to gain speed.

 Modern computers use a hierarchical memory system.
-Registers locate in the processor chip and are the fastest and scarest memory.
+Registers locate in the processor chip and are the fastest and scarcest memory.
 There is no additional cycle needed for the CPU to access the bits in registers.

 Farther from the CPU, we have cache memory in multiple levels.
 It takes 1 to 30 cycles to get data from cache memory to CPU, depending on the level.
 Then we reach the main memory.
 Data in main memory takes 50-200 cycles of latency before getting to CPU.

+.. contents:: Contents in the chapter
+  :local:
+  :depth: 1

 Register, Stack, Heap, and Memory Map
 =====================================